Abdul Fatah Younis: Perpetrators

 Tarhouni said it was not members of the 17 February Martyrs' Brigade but of another brigade, the Obaida Ibn Jarrah Brigade, who had killed Younis.
 Rebels say the Obaida Ibn Jarrah Brigade was composed mainly of former prisoners of Gaddafi's notorious Abu Salim prison in the capital Tripoli, who had always distrusted Younis.
 The brigade is named after one of the companions of Islam's Prophet Muhammad, and according to Reuters, the group is likely to have Islamist leanings.
 One rebel commander said Islamists whom Younis had targeted as interior minister may have killed him in retaliation.

 Gaddafi's government claimed that a rebel militant group aligned with al Qaeda killed Younis.

-In an email to Hillary Clinton, journalist Sidney Blumenthal stated that "Zidan's efforts are complicated by the ongoing legal problems of former National Transitional Council (NTC) leader Mustafa Abdul-Jalil, who will be questioned by both military and civilian prosecutors regarding his role in the July 2011 assassination of General Abdel-Fattah Younis, Gadhafi's former interior minister and one of the first major defectors from the old regime.
-Jalil and 10 other NTC officials have been charged with Younis' death, though none have been arrested".

 In an October 2020 interview, Jalil denied ordering Younis' assassination, but accused Younis of collusion with the Gaddafi regime and alleged his defection was a ruse to preserve the "deep state" of the Gaddafi regime.

 Prosecution

 On 28 November, NTC chief military prosecutor Yussef Al-Aseifr announced that former NTC deputy prime minister Ali Abd-al-Aziz al-Isawi had been named chief suspect in the killing of Younis.
 Isawi denied involvement in the killing, saying he "never signed any decision relating to Abdel Fattah Younes."